luna-rs/luna/README.md

 # Getting started
+Luna is currently unstable and therefore not ready to be used in a production environment.
+The first stable pre-release will be [v0.5](https://github.com/luna-rs/luna/milestone/3), which is planned for sometime in February, 2019.

 An official client can be found [here](https://gitlab.com/lare96/luna-client), along with the cache.
 To learn more about how to get started with Luna please visit the [wiki](https://github.com/luna-rs/luna/wiki).

 For more help, inquiries, or just to dicuss the state of the project please join our [Discord server](https://discord.gg/udCqykV).